Hyundai Santa Fe: Mexico

+In 2026, the Santa Fe was updated for the 2026 model year in Mexico, it became imported from Vietnam instead of South Korea.

 Middle East

 The GCC market fifth-generation Santa Fe was launched on 27 February 2024.
 It is equipped with three rows of seats, with two powertrain options, which are the 2.5-litre GDi engine and a 2.5-litre T-GDi turbocharged engine.